rochellev/SprouterNative/README.md

 ![sprouter home page](assets/images/mockup/home_screen.jpg)

 ### Plant Profile Screen ( or Component)
-Each plant will have a profile page.
-Users can see the full history of the plant, add more photos and notes.
+Each plant has their own photo album where users can see the full history of the plant, add more photos and notes.

 Current deciding how to display the details of a plant: either create a new page OR simply render a new component under the active plant card component.
 Thinking about state and native components. [link](https://medium.com/netscape/component-state-vs-redux-store-1eb0c929277)